shaficse/ML-Assignment-1-Car-Pricing/README.md

 ##  key technical aspects

-After thorough data exploration and visualization, several data preprocessing steps were chosen to prepare the dataset for modeling.
+After thorough data exploration and visualization, several data preprocessing steps are chosen to prepare the dataset for modeling.
 Here are some notable aspects of the process:

 - The feature ```name``` was renamed to ```brand```, and since there were 32 unique car brands in the dataset, we dropped the ```brand``` feature due to the high number of categories compared to the dataset size.